What the guest experience is like

 When a guest is invited to join a team, they receive a welcome email message.
 This message includes some information about the team and what to expect now that they're a member.
 The guest must accept the invitation by selecting Open Microsoft Teams in the email message before they can access the team and its channels.

 All team members see a message in the channel thread announcing that the team owner has added a guest and providing the guest's name.
 Everyone on the team can identify easily who is a guest.
-As shown in the following screenshot of a sample team, a banner indicates "This team has guests" and a (Guest) label appears next to each guest's name.
+A tag in the upper-right corner of the channel thread indicates the number of guests on the team and a (Guest) label appears next to each guest's name.

 Comparison of team member and guest capabilities

 The following table compares the Teams functionality available for an organization's team members and its guests.

 |Capability in Teams||Teams user in the organization||Guest user|

 |Participate in a private chat

 |Invite a user outside the Microsoft 365 or Office 365 organization's domain